 The SMS shall be able to assign up to 32 virtual zones.

-The SMS shall be able to assign up to 32 access controllers from the same multi-site gateway/global gateway to one PowerSeries Neo, or PowerSeries Pro (for a virtual zone).
+The SMS shall be able to assign up to 32 access controllers from the same Multi-Site Gateway/Global Gateway to one PowerSeries Neo, or PowerSeries Pro (for a virtual zone).

 The 32 controllers shall be from any type (KT-300, KT-400, KT-1).
 The main controller communicating with the PowerSeries Neo, or PowerSeries Pro shall be either a KT-400 or KT-1.